Travel May thru June.

 The L1 visa is divided into two categories—L1A and L1B.
 It allows multinational companies to transfer employees from their foreign office to the United States to live and work for a specific period.

-This visa is mainly used to move senior management or employees with specialized knowledge directly into the U.S. office.
 One important advantage of the L1 visa is that it does not have an annual cap or lottery system, which means employers can file petitions throughout the year.

 The L1 visa is issued under two segments: